Siege of Roche-au-Moine

 The siege of Roche-aux-Moines was an engagement of the Anglo-French War (1213-1214).
 King John of England besieged the castle but had to retreat in the face of King Philip Augustus' son, Prince Louis.

 King John did not want to engage the French army in battle and had opted for a diversionary approach.
 His goal was to draw the French king and the bulk of his forces south to facilitate the main Imperial-led allied invasion of France from the northeast.
-The endeavor was initially successful as King Philip marched to check the English incursion but suddenly decided to return north with the bulk of his troops, leaving his son with the task of halting the English king's advance.
-Destroying their siege implements, the English hastily withdrew when Prince Louis marched to relieve Roche-au-Moine, despite enjoying significant numerical superiority.
-This was not without reason however as King John distrusted his Poitevin allies and was afraid of not being supported in case of confrontation.
+The endeavour was initially successful, as King Philip marched to check the English incursion but suddenly decided to return north with the bulk of his troops, which left his son with the task of halting the English king's advance.

+Destroying their siege implements, the English hastily withdrew when Prince Louis marched to relieve Roche-au-Moine although they enjoyed a significant numerical superiority.
+That was not without reason, however, as King John distrusted his Poitevin allies and was afraid of not being supported in case of confrontation.
 His rearguard suffered severely at the hands of Louis' army during the retreat.
 The prince pursued him as far as Thouars before turning back to Anjou.
-King John's efforts were ultimately fruitless as Philip inflicted a crushing defeat on his allies at the Battle of Bouvines.
+King John's efforts were ultimately fruitless, as Philip inflicted a crushing defeat on his allies at the Battle of Bouvines.

 Siege

 In 1214 John began his final campaign to reclaim Normandy from Philip.
 John was optimistic, as he had successfully built up alliances with the Holy Roman Emperor Otto IV, Count Ferrand of Flanders, Count Renaud of Boulogne, Duke Henry I of Brabant, Count William I of Holland, Duke Theobald I of Lorraine and Duke Henry III of Limburg.
 He was also enjoying papal favour and had successfully built up substantial funds to pay for the deployment of his experienced army.
 Nonetheless, when John left for Poitou in February 1214, many barons refused to provide military service; mercenary knights had to fill the gaps.
-John's plan was to split Philip's forces by pushing north-east from Poitou towards Paris, whilst Otto, Renaud and Ferdinand, supported by William Longespée, marched south-west from Flanders.
-His plan of campaign was quite ambitious and was the project of a great strategic combination; unfortunately it required accurate timing, a thing impossible to secure when the distances were so great and communications so difficult.
+John's plan was to split Philip's forces by pushing north-east from Poitou towards Paris, and Otto, Renaud and Ferdinand, supported by William Longespée, were to march south-west from Flanders.
+John's plan of campaign was quite ambitious and was the project of a great strategic combination; unfortunately, it required accurate timing, a thing impossible to secure when the distances were great and communications difficult.